marcriehm/kubernetes-research/README.md

 the KKE UI is found at Main Menu &rarr; Kubernetes Engine.
 GCP/KE is by no means complete and so kubectl is the primary user interface.
 Significantly, GCP/KE can be used to view performance metrics and logs.

+To create your own Kubernetes cluster on Google Kubernetes Engine (GCP/KE), follow the instructions here:
+[Create your Own Kubernetes Cluster on GCP/KE](./create_gke_cluster.md "Create your Own Kubernetes Cluster on GCP/KE").